sandeepbhardwaj/sandeepbhardwaj.github.io/_posts/2019-07-22-maximum-depth-of-binary-tree.md

   caption: Engineering Notes and Practical Examples
   show_overlay_excerpt: false
 ---

-# Maximum Depth of Binary Tree in Java

 This guide explains the intuition, optimized approach, and Java implementation for maximum depth of binary tree in java, with practical tips for interviews and production coding standards.

 ## Problem